belle2/basf2/framework/doc/development/tuppr.rst

    You can also pipe the output of this command into a file to compare different revisions with ``diff``.

-All pull requests and payload requests must be tested.
+All merge requests and payload requests must be tested.
 Once you have prepared your local database file please run the following snippet:

 .. code-block:: bash